Protect and Expand Your Rights! FTC's Funeral Rule Changes

 Current Bills to Legalize Composting

 • Massachusetts Bill SD898 was introduced in January 2023 and includes aquamation.
-This Bill is now H4036 and is currently in process.
-The latest hearing was held on September 20, 2023.
+This Bill is now H4036 and in February 2024 the bill was given a study order.

-• MinnesotaSF3134 was introduced in the House of Representatives on March 6th.
-It will not be voted on in 2023, but will be reintroduced in 2024.
+• MinnesotaSF3134 was introduced in the House of Representatives on March 6th 2023 and signed into law by the governor in May 2024.

 • New Mexico – In February 2023 Bill SB407 was introduced.
 It is currently being reviewed by the Senate Taxation, Business, and Transportation Committee.